jouterleys/MarkerlessCP/README.md

 Data are separated by side for easier visualization *and* since we don’t expect kinematics to be similar between sides in those with CP.
-I will only include the **markerbased6DOF** and **markerlessMarkers** for the main plot comparisons since these data should best match.
+I will only include the **markerbased6DOF** and **markerlessMarkers** for the main plot comparisons since these data were collected concurrently.

 ### Right Side